Update and Delete Data in PHP with MySQL

 ?>

-Only updates the email of the user whose ID is 1.
+This command updates the email of the user with id 1.

 Deleting Data in MySQL Using PHP

-Deleting data involves permanently removing data stores from the database.
-The PHP method that handles this operation is DELETE.
+Removing data entails deleting data stores permanently from the database.
+The procedure in PHP that performs this action is DELETE.

 Basic DELETE Query Syntax